 Investing in real estate offers a lot of benefits to those who participate, diversification being one.
 Diversification reduces risk for an investment portfolio.
-If all of your money is invested in one place, such as the stock market, bonds, or a single real estate investment, the investment could be jeopardized if the market turns or the investment goes south.
+If all your money is invested in one place, such as the stock market, bonds, or a single real estate investment, the investment could be jeopardized if the market turns or the investment goes south.
 By owning multiple investments in different asset classes, you reduce your risk and exposure.

 How to invest in real estate

 There are a lot of ways to invest in real estate, which means how you earn money from real estate will change depending on the method of investing you pursue.
-The biggest choice investors have to make when getting started is if they want to invest passively or actively.
+The biggest choice investors have to make when getting started is whether they want to invest passively or actively.

-An active real estate investment means you as the buyer own and likely manage the investment property.
+An active real estate investment means you, as the buyer, own and likely manage the investment property.
 You are responsible for things relating to the upkeep of the property, which can include property taxes, insurance, debt payments on any loans used to purchase the investment, and the management of any tenants, contractors, or other related parties.

-- Rental income
+- Rental income.

-- Property appreciation or the real estate's value
+- Property appreciation or the real estate's value.

-- Mortgage interest
+- Mortgage interest.

-Ideally, the rental rate will be greater than the monthly or annual expenses for the property, which results in positive cash flow.
+Ideally, the rental rate will be greater than the monthly or annual expenses for the property, resulting in positive cash flow.
 For example, if a property is rented for $1,500 a month but has a total monthly expense of $1,200 (including the mortgage payment, property taxes, insurance, and setting some money aside for future repairs), the monthly cash flow is $300.

 Land, commercial real estate, and residential property can all be rented to a tenant.
 Each party's roles and responsibilities will vary, depending on the type of property being leased and the type of lease.